World Plants Logo

 General Description

-The tree has a great ornamental value from its color change from temperature reaching freezing and has horizontal branching with a pyramidal shape.
+The tree has a great ornamental value from its colour change from temperature reaching freezing, and has horizontal branching with a pyramidal shape.

 Landscape

 Abies concolor is a great accent tree that needs lots of room.
-The yellow needles make it a great plant to accent your garden and will add some winter interest.
-The tree could also be used as a specimen planting because of its beautiful yellow colour.
+The yellow needles make it a great plant to accent your garden, and will add some winter interest.
+The tree could also be used for specimen planting because of its beautiful yellow colour.

 Cultivation